The Illusion of Thinking: Understanding the Strengths and Limitations of Reasoning Models via the Lens of Problem Complexity: Introduction

 \looseness=-1 In this study, we probe the reasoning mechanisms of frontier LRMs through the lens of problem complexity.
-Rather than standard benchmarks (e.g., math problems), we adopt controllable puzzle environments that let us vary complexity systematically—by adjusting puzzle elements while preserving the core logic—and inspect both solutions and internal reasoning (Fig.~\ref{fig:motiv}, top).
-These puzzles: (1) offer fine‐grained control over complexity; (2) avoid contamination common in established benchmarks; (3) require only the explicitly provided rules, emphasizing algorithmic reasoning; and (4) support rigorous, simulator‐based evaluation, enabling precise solution checks and detailed failure analyses.
+Instead of the standard and common math benchmarks, we adopt controllable puzzle environments that let us vary complexity systematically—by adjusting puzzle elements while preserving the core logic—and inspect both solutions and internal reasoning (Fig.~\ref{fig:motiv}, top).
+These puzzles: (1) offer fine‐grained control over complexity; (2) require only the explicitly provided rules, emphasizing algorithmic reasoning; (3) create new controlled setting that avoid contamination common in established benchmarks; and (4) support rigorous, simulator‐based evaluation, enabling precise solution checks and detailed failure analyses.